Serving

 2. Stem CHILIS, break them into several pieces and shake out the seeds.

-4. Add PEANUTS to mortar and crush medium.
+4. Add roasted PEANUTS to mortar and crush medium.

-7. Stir in Tindora, then Tindora and Salt to taste.
+2. Stir in Tindora and Salt to taste.
 Fry stirring for a couple minutes, then add 2 T Water, cover and steam stirring occasionally and checking water.

-8. When tindora are as tender as you want them, about 10 minutes (they should retain a bit of crunch) stir in Peanut mix and fry stirring another minute.
+3. When Tindora are as tender as you want them, about 10 minutes (they should retain a bit of crunch) stir in Peanut mix and fry stirring another minute.

 NOTES: